sshyran/beckett/docs/index.md

 - Resources are transformed into typed instances - no more raw dictionaries!
 - Automatic URL routing for RESTful interaction to your resources.
 - Hypermedia relationship links are automagically resolved into python methods.
 - Supports hypermedia response formats such as JSONAPI and HAL.
+[IN DEV]
 - Works out of the box, but each resource is completely configurable.
+[IN DEV]

 🏗 Status
 ----------

-Beckett is currently under **major development** and is not ready for use.
+Beckett is currently under **major development** and usage in critical projects is not recommended.

 🎥 Credits